Discover more at Ham House and Garden

 From exploring our beautiful gardens to enjoying delicious treats, there’s plenty to keep little ones entertained this season at Ham House and Garden.

-A round-up of fun activities to enjoy with little ones at Ham House and Garden this spring.
+A round-up of fun activities to enjoy with little ones at Ham House and Garden this summer.

-Get everyone involved in a memorable day out with our free seasonal spotter cards.
-These cards help little ones to notice nature and wildlife during your visit, and are free to pick up from reception when you arrive.
+Get everyone involved in a memorable day out with our free seasonal bingo cards.
+These cards help little ones to notice nature, wildlife and the changing seasons during your visit, and are free to pick up from visitor reception when you arrive or in the Garden Room.

 Here are some useful tips to help plan your visit.
 Prams can be used in the grounds, shop and café, but cannot be taken inside the house for conservation reasons.
 They can be stowed under the covered arch at the front of the house.